SPONTANEOUS DEVBLOG

 While Warhawk was the official US designation for the P-40 fighter, the Soviets and the British Commonwealth used other names.
 The RAF used Tomahawk for models equivalent to the P-40B and P-40C, and Kittyhawk for models equivalent to the P-40D and E, all of which would play a key role in the CBI where they were piloted by the Flying Tigers.
 The shark-faced nose art of their P-40s remains among the most recognizable image of any individual combat aircraft or combat unit of World War 2.

-Sign up to ACE MADDOX to receive important and highly interesting e-mails.
-We don’t communicate often, but when we do — it’s slicker than rock ’n roll.
+Sign up to ACE MADDOX to receive news about our games.
+We don't communicate often, but when we do — it matters.